kimpro82/MyBizApps/Shell/AddPrefix/README.md

   ```
 - Future Improvements
   - Extend to accept wildcards as arguments, rather than just simple file extensions
-  - Add a replace feature is essential, since mistakes can be critical
+  - Add a replace feature, since mistakes can be critical
 - Codes and Results
   <details>
     <summary>Codes : AddPrefix.vbs</summary>